jdh4/machine_learning_libraries/scikit_learn/README.md

 $ conda create --name sklearn-env --channel <some-channel> scikit-learn pandas matplotlib <another-package>
 ```

-See [this page](https://researchcomputing.princeton.edu/python) for on creating Conda environments for Python packages and writing Slurm scripts.
+See [this page](https://researchcomputing.princeton.edu/python) for more on creating Conda environments for Python packages and writing Slurm scripts.

 ### Intel